Manusmriti: Views on Shudras

 The Manusmriti assigns Shudras the role of serving the three higher varnas (Brahmins, Kshatriyas, and Vaishyas) and imposes significant restrictions on their social and religious participation.
-Chapter 8, Verse 410 states, "A Shudra, though emancipated by his master, is not released from servitude; since that is innate in him, who can set him free from it?"Olivelle, Patrick (2005).
-"Manu's Code of Law: A Critical Edition and Translation of the Manava-Dharmasastra" Additionally, Chapter 10, Verse 129 prohibits Shudras from studying the Vedas or performing certain rituals, reinforcing their subordinate status.
-These verses have been widely criticized for institutionalizing caste hierarchy and justifying the marginalization of Shudras, often equated with untouchables in later caste practices.
+Chapter 8, Verse 410 states, "A Shudra, though emancipated by his master, is not released from servitude; since that is innate in him, who can set him free from it?"
+Additionally, Chapter 10, Verse 129 prohibits Shudras from studying the Vedas or performing certain rituals, reinforcing their subordinate status.
+These verses have been widely criticised for institutionalizing caste hierarchy and justifying the marginalisation of Shudras, often equated with untouchables in later caste practices.

-Modern scholars, such as B.R.
-Ambedkar, have condemned these prescriptions as foundational to caste oppression, with Ambedkar famously burning copies of the Manusmriti in 1927 to protest its influence on caste discrimination.Jaffrelot, Christophe (2005).
-"Dr. Ambedkar and Untouchability: Fighting the Indian Caste System" Conversely, some traditionalist scholars argue that the text’s rules were context-specific and not intended to dehumanize Shudras, but rather to organize society functionally.Kane, Pandurang Vaman (1941).
-"History of Dharmasastra" Critics counter that such interpretations fail to address the systemic exclusion embedded in the text.
+Modern activists, such as B.R.
+Ambedkar, have condemned these prescriptions as foundational to caste oppression, with Ambedkar famously burning copies of the Manusmriti in 1927 to protest its influence on caste discrimination.
+Conversely, some traditionalist scholars argue that the text’s rules were context-specific and not intended to dehumanise Shudras, but rather to organise society functionally.
+Critics counter that such interpretations fail to address the systemic exclusion embedded in the text.

 Modern Reception and Criticism

 The Manusmriti’s views on women and Shudras have fueled debates about its relevance in contemporary India.
 Reformers like Ambedkar and feminist movements have cited the text as a source of social inequality, advocating for its rejection or reinterpretation.
-In contrast, some Hindu revivalist groups view the Manusmriti as a sacred legal text, though they often emphasize its ethical teachings over its controversial social prescriptions.
+In contrast, some Hindu revivalist groups view the Manusmriti as a sacred legal text, though they often emphasise its ethical teachings over its controversial social prescriptions.
 Scholars like Patrick Olivelle note that while the Manusmriti was influential in shaping ancient Indian law, its practical application varied across regions and eras, and its authority was not universal.

+Some modern controversies about the "Manusmriti" have concerned statues honouring Manu as a lawmaker.
+For example, a statue of Manu was unveiled before the Rajasthan high court in 1989 and has faced repeated calls for its removal.
+Those calling for the removal say that the Manu statue is a "symbol of injustice" and honoured a "mindset of inequality and discrimination" with roots in the Manusmriti.